-A CT (Computed Tomography) scan is a medical imaging scan that uses a thin set of rotating x-rays to produce a digital cross sectional image of the body.
+A CT (Computed Tomography) scan uses a thin set of rotating x-rays to produce a digital cross-sectional images of bones, blood vessels and soft tissues of the body.